Master of Arts (Theology)

-The Master of Arts (Theology) course is designed for those with a tertiary qualification in a theological discipline who wish to pursue a further qualification in theology as part of their continuing education for ministry.
+The Master of Arts (MA) is an AQF Level 9 Masters Degree (Coursework) award.
+The course is designed for those who hold a tertiary qualification in a theological discipline who wish to pursue a further qualification in theology as part of their continuing education for ministry.
+The award provides a study of theological and related disciplines through a structure of specialisations.

 Full-time or part-time